amrlabib/javascript-essentials/objects.md

 ### The following will happen when you call a function with `new` keyword

-1. A new object gets created (let's call it O);
+1. A new object gets created (let's call it O).
-2. O gets linked to another object, called its prototype;
+2. O gets linked to another object, called its `prototype`.
-3. The function's this value is set to refer to O;
+3. The function's `this` value is set to refer to O.
 4. The function implicitly returns O.